 Below you can read brief details of the papers and their authors.
 The complete papers can be found in the links in this section's menu.
 The first eight lectures have now been published in one illustrated volume, entitled The Mt Haemus Lectures Volume I - 2000-2007, available only from the Order's bookstore.

-The first four of these eight lectures were presented at the first Mt Haemus Conference in Appleton, near Oxford in 2004.
+The first four lectures were presented at the first Mt Haemus Conference in Appleton, near Oxford in 2004.
 See the video at the foot of the page of the opening of that event.

 The second four were presented at the Medieval Hall, Salisbury, in August 2008.
 The third Mt Haemus Conference was held at the Medieval Hall in Salisbury on 29 September 2012, with a further group of four speakers.
 The next Conference will be held on 3rd September 2016 at the Sheepdrove Eco Conference Centre in Berkshire.
 The fifth Conference will be held in Glastonbury on 7th June 2020.